decebals/wicket-dashboard/README.md

 Features/Benefits
 -------------------
-With wicket-dasboard you can easily add a dashboard with standard and custom widgets to your wicket application.
+With wicket-dashboard you can easily add a dashboard with standard and custom widgets to your wicket application.
 For a dashboard you can specify the numbers of columns, drag and drop widgets, remove widgets, add new widgets, change widget settings, collapse widgets, or perform any custom action added by you to widget.
 Also you can save and load the dashboard from a repository (file, database).